openstack/nova/doc/source/admin/pci-passthrough.rst

    (Zed) the nova-compute service will refuse to start with such configuration.
    It is suggested to use the PCI address of the device instead.

-The nova-compute service makes sure that already existing instances with PCI allocations in the nova DB will have a corresponding PCI allocation in placement.
+The nova-compute service makes sure that existing instances with PCI allocations in the nova DB will have a corresponding PCI allocation in placement.
 This allocation healing also acts on any new instances regardless of the status of the scheduling part of this feature to make sure that the nova DB and placement are in sync.
 There is one limitation of the healing logic.
 It assumes that there is no in-progress migration when the nova-compute service is upgraded.
-If there is an in-progress migration, then the PCI allocation on the source host of the migration will not be healed.
+If there is an in-progress migration then the PCI allocation on the source host of the migration will not be healed.
 The placement view will be consistent after such migration is completed or reverted.